Volunteer ProgramYour Health. Your Hospital

 “Even if I suffer from chronic health problems, I still find myself able to lend a helping hand to the medical staff, which I believe deserves the best for the insane hours they have to work.
 While my contribution may not make a huge impact, I’m content that I can still help out a little.”

 “I find volunteering a very rewarding experience and I believe more people should do it, whether at a hospital or at other places that desperately need extra help.
 To me, volunteering is not work, but a small act of service I can do to help the community.”

 FAQs Our Volunteers Usually Ask Us

 No, your volunteering will have nothing to do with any procedures, as only medical professionals have the qualification to do this.
-Instead, you will have to assist in discharges, interact with patients, round on their rooms, restock supplies, answer calls, or help nurses with errands.
+Instead, you will have to assist in discharges, interact with patients, round on their rooms, restock supplies, answer calls or help nurses with errands.
 This way, you will significantly help the unit run smoothly and allow the medical staff to focus more on patient care.

-Of course!
-The more help we receive from our volunteers, the better and smoother our hospital will run, and your assistance will be highly appreciated by the medical staff.
+Yes, the more help we receive from our volunteers, the better and smoother our hospital will run, and your assistance will be highly appreciated by the medical staff.
 You will make a greater positive impact on our hospital as a whole.
 We truly value the time you are willing to dedicate to helping out Cedars-Sinai Marina del Rey Hospital.

 No. Our hospital does not accept volunteers doing court-ordered service.